SebastianSimon/firefox-omni-tweaks/README.md

    If not, you’ll be asked to enter your root password.
    You can also run the script with `sudo` instead.
 8. If you’re running the script the first time after boot, a temporary backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
-   If you run the script again, you’ll be asked if the backup should be created (and overwrite the old one); press <kbd>y</kbd> and <kbd>Enter</kbd> if you’re sure that your current Firefox installation is working properly.
+   If you run the script some time later, you’ll be asked if the backup should be created (and overwrite the old one); press <kbd>y</kbd> and <kbd>Enter</kbd> if you’re sure that your current Firefox installation is working properly.
-9. After a few seconds, you should be able to launch Firefox normally.
+9. After a few moments, you should be able to launch Firefox normally.
    If everything went well, you should now be able to launch a fixed Firefox with an improved URL bar selection behavior (and search bar, too)!
    Press <kbd>Enter</kbd> to exit.
 10. However, if Firefox won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
     The backup will be restored and the script will exit.
     Start Firefox again to go back to normal.

-Let me now if something went wrong, by creating a new issue.
+Let me know if something went wrong, by creating a new issue.
 Provide details about terminal output, your system setup, and your software versions.

-### Make sure to apply the changes properly

 The script automatically modifies the `browser/omni.ja` file and creates a `.purgecaches` file.

-Every time after `browser/omni.ja` is either **updated** (by Firefox or a package manager), **modified** by the script, or **restored** from backup, Firefox needs to be started, in order for these changes to be _applied_.
-The script should only run after an **update** or a **restoration** has been _applied_.
-It shouldn’t be run again after a **modification** has been applied.

-During this startup the `.purgecaches` file must be in place; the startup automatically removes the file which ensures that the new `browser/omni.ja` is used.

-If the script displays the error _“Error: You need to start and close Firefox again to apply the changes before running this script.”_, then the `.purgecaches` file still exists, meaning that Firefox hasn’t been started yet and hadn’t had a chance to _apply_ any **update**, backup **restoration**, or **modification**.
+Always [make sure to apply the changes properly][wiki-apply]; this ensures reproducibility of any issue.

 ### Restoring the backup

 The script offers an opportunity to test Firefox and restore the backup in case something went wrong.
-If you want to restore the backup later on, type these lines into the terminal.
+If you want to restore the backup later on, type these commands into the terminal.
-Make sure if you need to run this as root, and double-check the file paths.
+Check if you need to run this as root, and double-check the file paths.

 ```sh
 firefox_dir=$(whereis firefox | cut -d ' ' -f 2)